wadehuber/codeexamples/debugging/cpp_debugging.md

 undefined reference to `std::cout'
 ```

-This can happen if you use gcc instead of g++ to compile your C++ program
+This can happen if you use gcc instead of g++ to compile your C++ program.
+If the undefined reference is to a class you write, you may have left of the scope resolution operator from the method definiton.

 ## string does not name a type